infinite-world-inc/tk-substancepainter/README.md

     ![advanced_project_setup](config/images/advanced_project_setup.png)

-* *Select a configuration*: "Shotgun Default" or pick an existing porject that you have already setup pages and filters for.
+* *Select a configuration*: "Shotgun Default" or pick an existing project that you have already setup pages and filters for.
 ![select_a_project_configuration](config/images/select_a_project_configuration.png)

 * *Select a Shotgun Configuration*: select "default" which will download the standard templates from shotgun. (this documentation is written assuming you have this configuration)
 ![select_a_shotgun_configuration](config/images/select_a_shotgun_configuration.png)

-* *Define Storages*: Make sure you name your first storage "primary", and a choose a primary folder where all the 'jobs' publishes will be stored, in this case "D:\demo\jobs" for illustrative purposes.
+* *Define Storages*: Make sure you name your first storage "primary", and choose a primary folder where all the 'jobs' publishes will be stored, in this case "D:\demo\jobs" for illustrative purposes.
 ![define_storages](config/images/define_storages.png)

 * *Project Folder Name*: This is the name of the project in disk.
 You might have some sort of naming convention for project that you might follow, or leave as it is.
 (My advice is that you do not include spaces in the name)